vivi-anncc/Greatday/backend/README.md

 # GreatDay

 GreatDay is a recommendation application built with **Python, FastAPI, and PostgreSQL**.
-The application provides a RESTful API for creating, viewing, updating, and deleting recommendations.

 ## Features